AI Implementation

 • API costs: ~$1/month (translation only)

-Combined monthly cost: ~$108 and about 30hrs of work for two production systems.
+Combined monthly cost: around $108 and about 30 hours of work for two production systems.

 Traditional development estimate: